-Should Investor Relations Teams Use Twitter? - B2B Voices , September 1, 2010 Image via CrunchBase.
-Sign onto Twitter/StockTwits and start tweeting, right?
+Should Investor Relations Teams Use Twitter? - Sign onto Twitter/StockTwits and start tweeting, right?
 Setting up a B2B blog or a Facebook or Twitter [.].
 Using actionable icons that integrate with the theme of your site , content and online activities instead of bland generic ones will help encourage readers to share your content.
-This is an admirable goal, as prospects are looking for experts, not just products or solutions.
-What percentage of Fortune 100 companies are on Twitter? iCrossing (2).
+This is an admirable goal, as prospects are looking for experts, not just products or solutions. am not someone who watches Twitter while the panel is going on, so none of the below suggestions relate to that. iCrossing (2).

 Best Social Media Stats and Market Research of 2010 (So Far)